hazelweakly/hazelweakly.me/src/blog/the-power-of-being-new--a-proven-recipe-for-high-impact.md

 Take notes.
 So many fuckin notes.
 Seriously.
 I usually take about 15 pages of notes in my first month of working somewhere and it has never not paid off.
-Do some of the shit work that nobody wants to do, and nobody can ever prioritize, but you can!
+Do some of the shit work that nobody wants to do, and nobody can ever prioritise, but you can!
 Because you're currently suffering from it!
 Awesomesauce!
 Radical.